 Semester start and end dates will be determined by the teacher.
 Students are allotted one lesson per week in the scheduled semester in their studio fees.
 Studio fees will not cover the cost of materials such as books and accompanists.
-Each semester will end with a recital that is not required, but highly encouraged.
+Spring and Fall semesters will end with a recital that is not required, but highly encouraged.
 To participate in the recital, there may be a small fee to cover the cost of a pianist for the student.
 These fees are to be determined each semester.
 Heidi Wylie reserves the right to raise the semester fee rates at any time, but rates will not change within the term of a semester.
 New fee rates will apply to the following semester.

 Students are expected to be prepared for each lesson by practicing outside of the lesson period.
 It is the student’s responsibility to learn the music provided by the teacher, as the teacher is simply a facilitator of learning.
 Students who show little growth due to lack of practice outside of lessons may be dropped from the studio at the end of the semester term.
 Specific practice expectations will vary from student to student as determined by the teacher.

 Payment is due in full at the first lesson of the semester.
 However, the payment may be split into two; half due at the first lesson, the remainder due halfway through the semester (7 weeks for fall/spring, 4 weeks for summer).
 If the student does not remit payment as mentioned, they will be immediately dropped from the studio.
 The student is responsible for purchasing all books requested by instructor and paying recital fees if the student chooses to participate in recital.
 Recital fees are to be determined per semester.